 This product is extremely affordable, especially when compared to some of the other options on our list.
 Additionally, many of those who had bought the trap previously recommended the purchase of a trap setter.

-Ideal for those seeking a cage-less trap that is safer to use around pets than other products.
+Ideal for those seeking a cage-less trap that is easy to use and contains no poisons or chemicals.

 What Are Voles?

 When people think of rodents, creatures such as mice and chipmunks are the first thing that come to mind.
 However, voles are just as troublesome.
 Many find that these mouse-like creatures are difficult to identify, and even more challenging to control.
 Voles typically stretch anywhere from four to nine inches long and weigh about two ounces.
 They are known to wreak havoc on: